 Partner, KOIS

-Serena is an expert in innovative finance, impact investing and inclusive business models.
-She brings 20 years of experience advising clients on the design, structuring and evaluation of impact investment strategies and vehicles.
+Serena Guarnaschelli is an expert in innovative finance, impact investing and inclusive business models across many sectors.
+Serena has more than 20 years of work experience advising international organizations, development finance institutions and private investors on the design, structuring and evaluation of impact investment strategies and vehicles, blending private, public and philanthropic capital.

 Philip Messere